 Learn more about how HaloPSA protects your privacy

-The European Union has taken a monumental step in protecting the fundamental right to privacy for every EU resident with the General Data Protection Regulation (GDPR) which will become effective from May 25th, 2018.
+The European Union has taken a monumental step in protecting the fundamental right to privacy for every EU resident with the General Data Protection Regulation (GDPR) which became effective from May 25th, 2018.
 Simply put, EU residents will now have greater say over what, how, why, where, and when their personal data is used, processed, or disposed.
 This rule clarifies how the EU personal data laws apply even beyond the borders of the EU.
 Any organization that works with EU residents’ personal data in any manner, irrespective of location, has obligations to protect the data.
 HaloPSA is well aware of its role in providing the right tools and processes to support its users and customers meet the compliance standards.

 At HaloPSA, we have always honoured our users’ right to data privacy and protection.
 We have never relied on advertising as a revenue stream.
 We have never served ads to our users, and never will.
 This means that we have no necessity to collect and process users’ personal information beyond what is required for the functioning of our products.